 Earlier in life, Brandon played guitar in the The Sweet Nothings, then in regional touring band Stars After the Storm, and finally Twerp.

 He loved late-night comedy, American Psycho, and cheesy B-Horror movies like Jack Frost.
-He held a regular ‘Strange Movie Night’ with Christian (aka Nugs), Ben, and former employees Sam and John.
+He held a regular ‘Strange Movie Night’ with Nugs (Christian), Ben, and former employees Sam and John.
 Other titles he held near and dear are Van Wilder, Equilibrium, American Pie, Chopping Mall, UHF, Night At The Roxbury, Dude, Where's My Car?, Clerks, and most other Kevin Smith movies.

-Brandon and Christian - aka 'Brando' and 'Chriz Bizkit' - became good friends over the last few years.
-In addition to out-doing each other with who could summon forth the worst movies in existence, and playing in Twerp for a short time, they would take road trips to record stores from Minneapolis to Milwaukee to find awesome and obscure releases.
+Brandon and Nugs became good friends over the last few years.
+In addition to out-doing each other with who could summon forth the worst movies in existence, and playing in Twerp for a short time, they would take road trips to record stores from Minneapolis to Milwaukee to find awesome and obscure releases on vinyl.

-“Brandon’s one of the smartest, kindest, funniest, most thoughtful dudes I've ever known… impossible to escape his humor and charm.” - Christian ‘Chriz Bizkit’ Sveen
+“Brandon’s one of the smartest, kindest, funniest, most thoughtful dudes I've ever known… impossible to escape his humor and charm.” - Christian ‘Nugs’ Sveen

 Brandon lived in the La Crosse area his entire life and graduated from Logan High School in 2003.
 He is survived by his mother Pennie (Onalaska) and grandmother (La Crosse).